speakeztech/mlir-tutorial/docs/tutorials/README.md

 **What this means for tutorial interpretation:** While the tutorials demonstrate comprehensive pass pipelines with many transformation stages, the Firefly compiler aims for **fewer passes** and **less churn** in lowering pathways.
 When a tutorial shows 5-7 passes to achieve a lowering, consider it demonstrative of MLIR's *capabilities*, not necessarily the *minimal path* for strongly-typed source languages.

 The high-level takeaway: **These tutorials teach essential MLIR infrastructure, but your actual compilation pipelines may be simpler and more direct** when working with languages that provide strong static guarantees.
+This is still useful to know for understanding the Fidelity Framework's compilation pathway, though.

+**For technical details about how the Fidelity Framework achieves this efficiency, see the [Technical Addendum](#technical-addendum-fidelity-frameworks-compilation-pathway) below.**

 ## Tutorial Series